You are here:

 Susan (she/her) has been involved with the nonprofit sector for most of her career.
-In her early years, with a BA in theatre, she worked in theatre costume shops and “constructed” costumes for performers of all types—actors, singers, and dancers.
-Susan soon discovered her interest and strengths as a manager, and took courses through UW’s Extension on starting and operating a small business.
-She developed her organizational and finance skills as an entrepreneur, starting and running two successful costume-related businesses for a total of sixteen years.
+At the start, with a BA in theatre, she worked in theatre costume shops and “constructed” costumes for performers of all types—actors, singers, and dancers.
+Susan soon discovered her interests and strengths as a manager, and took courses through UW’s Extension on starting and operating a small business.
+She developed her organizational and finance skills as an entrepreneur, starting and running two successful costume-related businesses for a total of 16 years.

 For 18 years, Susan honed her team leadership and finance skills at Seattle Opera where she was in charge of their costumes department.
 While serving as their costume director, she developed, managed, and reported on the department’s annual $500,000 to $1 million budget.
 In spite of program changes and other challenges, Susan consistently met or exceeded budget goals.